dcunited001/dcunited001.github.io/_drafts/speed-of-thought-2-social-physics.md

   - in overwatch & other FPS you can't hear the other team signaling, but if they leverage team communication well, they can anticipate your movements in a way that doesn't expose information to you
+  - sign language and pattern language provide a basis for communication that is similar to this. the people around you won't pick up on it, unless they are trained to do so. if they do pick up on languages like this and they aren't supposed to, this alerts the illuminati police.

+- dissonance that emerges when adversarial networks try to signal using the same semiotic signifiers w/ different pattern languages (see draft on ephemeral nature of language to understand adversarial design of language and signaling)

 - [Calculating the configurational entropy of a landscape mosaic](https://www.fs.fed.us/rm/pubs_journals/2016/rmrs_2016_cushman_s001.pdf)